-There is probably no one as beloved by liberals right now than President Barack Obama, but on Tuesday he delivered a message that his supporters are unlikely to heed.
+There is probably no one as beloved by liberals right now as President Barack Obama, but on Tuesday he delivered a message that his supporters are unlikely to heed.
 At the annual Obama Foundation Summit, the former President called out online “woke” culture, claiming that it accomplishes nothing but making the accuser feel good about themselves:

 “If I tweet or hashtag about how you didn’t do something right, or used the wrong word or verb, then I can sit back and feel pretty good about myself, because man you see how woke I was.
 I called you out.’
 That’s not activism.
 That’s not bringing about change.”